Jezzamonn/fourier/content.md

 <canvas id='peace-epicycles' width=500 height=500></canvas>

 What’s going on here?
-Well we can think of the drawing as a 3D line because of the way it moves around in time.
-And then those circles spinning are the same 3D sine waves we saw earlier.
+Well we can think of the drawing as a 3D wave because of the way it moves around in time.

-[ 3D version of the thing being drawn? ]
+<canvas id='peace-3d' width=500 height=500></canvas>

 So, we can apply this process to any drawing really!
 Now it’s your chance to play around with it!